atehe/Automate-the-boring-stuff/README.md

-## Automate-the-boring-stuff by Al Sweigart
+## Automate the Boring Stuff by Al Sweigart

-This repository includes my solution for the exercises in the Automate the boring stuff with Python book by Al Sweigart
+This repository includes my solution for the exercises in the Automate the Boring Stuff with Python Book by Al Sweigart